Easy Korean Kalbi BBQ Short Ribs recipe for how to make amazing Korean short ribs in the oven. Classic Korean food with tons of flavor!

 - Grill: Preheat your grill to medium high.
 Brush grates with cooking oil.
 Place ribs flat on oiled grates in a single layer and grill for 4 minutes on each side.

-Kalbi is made with flanken-style short ribs, which means the beef is cut thin to around ½ inch thickness, and across the bone, leaving a few bones to each rib.
-Flanken ribs can be cooked quickly, which makes them best for beef rib recipes that call for broiling.
+Kalbi is made with flanken-style short ribs, which means the beef is cut thin, around ½ inch thick, and across the bone, leaving a few bones to each rib.
+Flanken ribs can be cooked quickly, which makes them best for for Korean Kalbi BBQ.